miércoles, 31 de mayo de 1989

 (Pintura del artista canadiense Paul Kelly)

-I comfort myself screaming that it's a lie.
+I console myself by screaming it is a lie.

-with the anguish that your wound causes in me
+with the anguish your wound inflicts upon me—

-and the sky I shout that it is a lie.
+and even to the sky I shout it is a lie.

-and to the dead I shout that it is a lie.
+even to the dead I cry it is a lie.

-and at night I wake up like crazy and cry
+and at night I wake like a madman and weep,

-and I shout at my pillow that it's a lie.
+and to my pillow I cry it is a lie.

 lunes, 15 de mayo de 1989